wokamoto/nephila-clavata/readme.txt

 1. Upload the entire `nephila-clavata` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-The control panel of Head Cleaner is in 'Settings > Nephila clavata'.
+The control panel of Nephila clavata is in 'Settings > Nephila clavata'.

 **PHP libraries are using [AWS SDK for PHP 2](http://aws.amazon.com/sdkforphp2/ "AWS SDK for PHP 2").
 PHP5.3 or later Required.**